-The target clients for the fund include those with less than USD 15 per day who live in official development assistance countries and are exposed to extreme weather conditions.
-IIF utilises investment into local MFIs and insurance companies through loan and equity as well as technical assistance to catalyse the impact of the investment.
+The target clients for the fund include low-income, poor, and vulnerable households as well as micro, small and medium enterprises who are based in official development assistance countries and are exposed to extreme weather conditions.
+To that end, the sub-funds will provide financing to qualified insurance and reinsurance companies, as well as to other companies active in the value chain of insurance and reinsurance.
+IIF utilises investment into local microfinance institutions and insurance companies through loan and equity as well as technical assistance to catalyse the impact of the investment.

 IIF Technical Assistance